potatoqualitee/tentools/README.md

 | Test-TNAccessibility                 | x      | x          |
 | Update-TNPluginFeed                  |        | x          |
 | Wait-TNServerReady                   | x      | x          |

+## Key links for reference:

+- [tentools wiki](https://github.com/potatoqualitee/tentools/wiki) for an overall view of tentools, things like purpose, roles and simplified deployment
+- [ACAS overview](https://www.ask-ten.info/overview/) for discussion around contributing to the project
+- [Tenable ACAS Blog](https://www.tenable.com/blog/tenable-selected-for-disa-s-ten-vulnerability-management-solution) for general discussion on the module and asking questions